 Article Outline

-What Is Change Management?
+What is Change Management?

 Before adopting change management for your organization, it’s important to understand what this term encompasses.

-Change management process is the name for an approach to guiding a business through transition.
+The change management process is the name for an approach to guiding a business through transition.
 The goal is to change the way a business operates systemically instead of haphazardly.

 Change comes with a lot of uncertainty, which affects both productivity levels and human capital as people feel stressed and confused.
 By controlling every step of the process, change management seeks to minimize the uncertainty that accompanies change.

 The main focus of the change management approach is the human aspect of a business.
-While change management steps do touch on managing the legal and financial implications of a major change, these changes are usually well-handled by other departments.
+While change management steps do touch on managing the legal and financial implications of a major change, these changes are usually well handled by other departments.
 Traditional ways of managing major changes, such as mergers, usually ignored the human aspect of doing business, which proved costly in the long run.

-There are a few different models for change management, each with different steps to make every aspect of transition easier.
+There are a few different models for change management, each with different steps to make every aspect of the transition easier.
 Which model you choose will depend on the needs of your company (more on the different models later).

 The History of Change Management

 Even though the research behind change management, which examines how humans react to change, dates back to the mid-20th century, change management as a philosophy is a relatively new development.
-Research on this topic dates back to the 1940s when Lester Coch and John French Jr. published papers examining the phenomenon of “resistance to change.”
+Research on this topic dates back to the 1940s, when Lester Coch and John French Jr. published papers examining the phenomenon of “resistance to change.”

 Discussion of change management as a systemized process didn’t begin in earnest until the 1990s.
 Changing business culture and employee-management relationships led to a growing awareness of the importance of human capital when doing business.
 This was the beginning of taking academic research about human reactions to change and turning it into a process people can act on.